There really is no shortage of family-friendly fun in Taranaki.

 Te Popo Gardens is a truly hidden gem that will thrill kids of all ages.
 Look out for the 40 life-sized exotic animal sculptures scattered around the gardens, as well as the detailed and interactive fairy garden.

 Treat the family to the exhilarating wildlife boat tour with Chaddy’s Charters to NZ’s most northern fur seal colony, as well as bike, kayak, and stand-up paddleboard hire and lessons.

 Stoney Oaks Wildlife Park is a tranquil family-friendly experience where petting rabbits and grooming a llama are just some of the highlights.

 Peak to Peak

-From one peak to another, get some perspective and climb Paritutu Rock, part of the Sugar Loaf Islands that extend out to sea beyond the port.
-At 156m tall, it takes 20 minutes of vigorous climbing to reach the top where you’ll be rewarded with jaw-dropping panoramic views, including Taranaki Maunga, New Plymouth city, and the Taranaki coastline and bight.
+Get some perspective and climb Paritutu Rock, part of the Sugar Loaf Islands that extend out to sea beyond the port.
+At 156m tall, it takes 20 minutes of vigorous climbing to reach the top where you’ll be rewarded with jaw-dropping panoramic views, including Taranaki Maunga, New Plymouth city, and the Taranaki coastline.
 Or how about a race to the top of Hāwera’s 55m water tower?
-Admittedly there are 215 steps but the views from the top are worth the climb.
+There are 215 steps (count them as you climb) but the views from the top are worth the effort.
 Collect the key to access the water tower from the South Taranaki i-SITE at the tower's base.

-And, when it’s time to grab a bite, dine in one of the friendly café’s and restaurants around the maunga, including buffets, American style dining, vegan cafes, pizzerias and so much more!
+When it’s time to grab a bite, dine in one of the friendly cafés and restaurants around the maunga, including buffets, American-style dining, vegan cafes, pizzerias and so much more!